WHAT YOU NEED FOR CLASS… and other useful things to know

 - It's best not to eat a heavy meal before class and ideally not eat anything for one to two hours before class.

 - It is best to practise on a yoga mat to ensure you don't slip.
 If you attend my in-person classes please bring your own.
-I can possibly hire one to you if you don't have your own - just ask.
+I have some used mats that I am selling if you're interested.

 - I occasionally use props such as belts, blocks or bricks but these aren't essential.
-At home you can improvise with a pilates band or dressing gown belt; a large hard back book and, for a brick, a DVD box set or similar sized book or even a tupperware box - anything sturdy.
-Again, I can hire out props if requested.
+At home you can improvise with an exercise band or dressing gown belt; a large hard back book instead of a yoga block and, for a yoga brick, a DVD box set or similar sized book or even a tupperware box - anything sturdy.

-- Please aim to arrive 5-10 minutes before the start of class - in person or on zoom - as I always start promptly.
+- Please aim to arrive 5-10 minutes before the start of class - in-person or on zoom - I always start the class promptly and it is disturbing for those present to arrive late.

 - Please remember to switch your mobile to silent for the duration of the class.